Magneto: Combining Small and Large Language Models for Schema Matching: Abstract

 \section{Abstract}

-Recent advances in language models opened new opportunities to address complex schema matching tasks.
-Schema matching approaches have been proposed that demonstrate the usefulness of language models, but they have also uncovered important limitations: Small language models (SLMs) require training data (which can be both expensive and challenging to obtain), and large language models (LLMs) often incur high computational costs and must deal with constraints imposed by context windows.
-We present \ourapproach, a cost-effective and accurate solution for schema matching that combines the advantages of SLMs and LLMs to address their limitations.
-By structuring the schema matching pipeline in two phases, retrieval and reranking, \alg can use computationally efficient SLM-based strategies to derive candidate matches which can then be reranked by LLMs, thus making it possible to reduce runtime without compromising matching accuracy.
-We propose a self-supervised approach to fine-tune SLMs which uses LLMs to generate syntactically diverse training data, and prompting strategies that are effective for reranking.
-We also introduce a new benchmark, developed in collaboration with domain experts, which includes real biomedical datasets and presents new challenges to schema matching methods.
+Recent advances in language models (LMs) open new opportunities for schema matching (SM).
+Recent approaches have shown their potential and key limitations: while small LMs (SLMs) require costly, difficult-to-obtain training data, large LMs (LLMs) demand significant computational resources and face context window constraints.
+We present \ourapproach, a cost-effective and accurate solution for SM that combines the advantages of SLMs and LLMs to address their limitations.
+By structuring the SM pipeline in two phases, retrieval and reranking, \alg can use computationally efficient SLM-based strategies to derive candidate matches which can then be reranked by LLMs, thus making it possible to reduce runtime while improving matching accuracy.
+We propose (1) a self-supervised approach to fine-tune SLMs which uses LLMs to generate syntactically diverse training data, and (2) prompting strategies that are effective for reranking.
+We also introduce a new benchmark, developed in collaboration with domain experts, which includes real biomedical datasets and presents new challenges for SM methods.
 Through a detailed experimental evaluation, using both our new and existing benchmarks, we show that \alg is scalable and attains high accuracy for datasets from different domains.

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup